socketstream/ss-cucumber/README.md

     cucumber.js

-This will cucumber.js against your application via a selenium client.
+This will run cucumber.js against your application via a selenium client.
 For more information behind all of this, see [my blog post](http://paulbjensen.co.uk/posts/2012/07/24/testing-socketstream-apps-with-cucumber).

 Step definitions available
 ---